l-Braden-l/string-numeric-input-starter-1/instructions.md

 - Use either concatenation OR f-strings to display:
     - a message that says how tall the user is in inches
     - a message that says how tall the user is in centimeters
-    - include the user's first name and the correct unit of measure in each message
+- Customize each message by including the user's first name and the correct unit of measure in the message